-With the incredible amount of unemployed people vying for a position and thousands more losing their jobs on a weekly basis, it makes no sense to view your job as a lock.
-Your employer doesn’t.
-Since December 2006 (quick, think back to what other significant event occurred in late 2006), unemployment rates have risen from 4.4% to 10% at the end of 2009 (Bureau of Labor Statistics).
+With the incredible amount of unemployed people vying for a position and thousands more continuing to lose their jobs on a weekly basis, it makes no sense to view your job as a lock.
+Your employer certainly doesn’t.
+He or she has a vast reservoir of talent to choose from.

-Books about “recession proofing” your job are flying off the shelves while the REAL unemployment rate is hovering north of 16 percent.
+Books about “recession proofing” your job are flying off the shelves while the REAL unemployment rate is in the double digits.
 Those numbers include people who have just given up or who aren’t working full time when they wish to.
-Unemployment among teens, those without high school diplomas, and minorities are even higher.
+Unemployment among teenagers, those without high school diplomas, and minorities are even higher.

 Understanding what your employer wants is critical and though each employment situation is unique, there is a definite benefit to knowing how to hang on to your job.
 What is your employer looking for?
 Here’s a general list of what employers look for in candidates that are applying for positions at your company and what they want to see in you.

 - A record of achievements that match well with your employer’s greatest wants and needs.
 Nothing trumps having successfully “been there, done that,” so long as it’s relevant to what your employer wants.

 - Intelligence, business savvy, and a willingness to learn.

 - A team player who meshes well with the company’s team and can integrate with the company’s culture.